ftsrg/trainbenchmark/docs/how-to-run-the-benchmark.md

 ./gradlew initScripts
 ```

 This initializes the script files in `trainbenchmark-scripts/src` based on the templates stored in `trainbenchmark-scripts/src-templates`.
 Note that these files are in Gitignore, so they will *not* be committed to your version control system.
+However, the scripts are saved along the benchmark results to help reproducibility.

 ## Generating the models